About the Program

 Santa Cruz County Waiting List

-The Waiting list is: Closed
+The Waiting list is: Open

 The Housing Authority is currently in the process of updating our waiting list data.
 Once the update is complete, we will resume providing the number of families on the waiting list.